xiangyu2022/DisfreeSmoothTests/README.md

-# A New Class of Asymptotically Distribution-Free Smooth Tests
+## A New Class of Asymptotically Distribution-Free Smooth Tests

 This repository contains code generating the simulation results described in the following article.
 - **Zhang, X., Algeri, S. (2025+).**
-  *Distribution-free data-driven smooth tests without 𝜒2*
+  *A New Class of Asymptotically Distribution-Free Smooth Tests*
   submitted to *Electronic Journal of Statistics*.

 ## Files and repositary description